cuicaihao/Deep-Learning-for-Oracle-Bone-Script-Recognition/README.md

 # 706    706    室      1 0.00000011
 ```

-The command will generate a sample figure with predicted label on the top, and a table with the top 10 predicted labels sorted by the probability.
+The command will generate a sample figure with a predicted label on the top, and a table with the top 10 predicted labels sorted by the probability.

 ![OBS_PREDICTION](reports/figures/OBS_PREDICTION.png)